kms12425-ctrl/data-structure-algorithem/README.md

-This is my source code of the daata structure algorithm
+This is my source code for the data structure algorithm